Introduction [last update: 25 Jan 2021]

 The term is used largely in relation to primary care (general practice).
 It describes the practice of referring patients to social activities instead of or as complementary to more ‘conventional’ forms of medicine.

 You can find out about social prescribing via the Social Prescribing Network.
 The network also has regional representatives across the country – please contact them if you want to start a discussion about your own work.
-A new National Academy for Social Prescribing was launched by Health and Social Care Secretary Matt Hancock on 23 October 2019.
+A new National Academy for Social Prescribing (NASP) was launched by Health and Social Care Secretary Matt Hancock on 23 October 2019.
 This independent organisation was developed in a cross-government partnership including Sport England and Arts Council England.
 It is chaired by Profesor Helen Stokes-Lampard (former chair of the Royal College of GPs).
 You can read about the full board here.
 NASP will also be an important source of information as it seeks to standardise practice, provide training and increase awareness.
 (You can watch a video of Hancock from the launch here.)

 The free UCL Life Learning course developed by the Culture, Health & Wellbeing Alliance includes a helpful introduction to social prescribing.
 You can find the course here.
 (NB The course is called Museums as Spaces for Wellbeing, but it applies equally across the arts and heritage sectors, as well as to libraries and other public and cultural spaces.)